Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Information processing in NSC and NSS theories

-In both cases above, the shared system $\Lambda$ must not be embedded in the future of the inputs $A$ or $C$.
+At this point the reader may be concerned about the physicality of the embedding of Figure~\ref{fig:JamPRsptime2} because, in general, if the input $A$ is a cause of the output $X$, we would usually expect $X$ to be in the future lightcone of $A$.
+However, in this work we are explicitly considering going beyond these usual notions by allowing superluminal causation (violating the NSC principle), provided it does not lead to superluminal signalling (the NSS principle still holds).
+The main goal of our work is to operationally distinguish between these distinct relativistic principles, hence it is necessary to consider theories violating NSC without violating NSS.

 Then, the following theorem shows that there are limitations to achieving these tasks in theories restricted by the principle of no superluminal causation.
+We state informal versions of our theorems here, formal versions with proofs can be found in \ifarxiv Appendix~\ref{app:proof}\else the Supplemental Material\fi.

-\begin{restatable}{theorem}{Impossibility} Task \ref{task: task1} is impossible to achieve in any classical theory without superluminal causation, while Task \ref{task: task2} is impossible to achieve in any theory (classical or otherwise) without superluminal causation.
+\begin{restatable}{theorem}{Impossibility} (Informal) Task~\ref{task: task1} is impossible to achieve in any classical theory without superluminal causation, while Task~\ref{task: task2} is impossible to achieve in any theory (classical or otherwise) without superluminal causation.
 This holds even when allowing for arbitrary collaboration strategies involving additional agents. \end{restatable}

-The statement for \ref{task: task1} is in line with what one would expect from Bell's theorem \cite{Bell, Wood2015, Wiseman2015}.
-On the other hand, for Task \ref{task: task2}, we show a stronger statement, that in an NSC theory where $A$ and $C$ are freely chosen, it is impossible to generate any correlations between $\{A,C\}$ and $\{X,Z\}$ in the space-time configuration of \ref{task: task2} (Figure~\ref{fig:JamPRsptime2}) i.e., $P(XZ|AC)=P(XZ)$ always holds in such a theory.
-This implies the above theorem, a proof of which can be found in \ifarxiv Appendix~\ref{app:proof}\else the Supplemental Material\fi.
+The statement for Task~\ref{task: task1} is in line with what one would expect from Bell's theorem~\cite{Bell, Wood2015, Wiseman2015}.
+On the other hand, for Task~\ref{task: task2}, we show a stronger statement, that in a theory with NSC where $A$ and $C$ are freely chosen, it is impossible to generate any correlations between $\{A,C\}$ and $\{X,Z\}$ in the spacetime configuration of Task~\ref{task: task2} (Figure~\ref{fig:JamPRsptime2}) i.e., $P(XZ|AC)=P(XZ)$ always holds in such a theory.
+This implies the above theorem.

 \ifarxiv